Which employers offer HR graduate training schemes?

 - PwC recruits graduates into two streams in its tax graduate programme: reward and employment and people and organisation stream.

 - Willis Towers Watson runs a two-year development programme, which includes the options of talent consulting and human capital and benefits.

 If gaining experience of a few corporate roles before specialising in HR appeals to you, look out for employers that offer general business or head office graduate schemes.
 These usually involve rotating around different business areas before choosing which one you want to pursue in a full-time role.
 Here are a few to consider.

-- Newton Europe offers a two-year head office graduate programme, with four-month placements in areas such as recruitment and talent development, alongside finance, events, marketing and more.
+- Newton Europe has previously offered a two-year head office graduate programme, with four-month placements in areas such as recruitment and talent development, alongside finance, events, marketing and more.

 Does it matter which sector you choose?

 It’s clear from the list above that there are HR graduate schemes available in most industries.
 So, does it matter which one you get a job in?

 Well, first off, it’s important that you find a job you enjoy doing.
 That’s more likely to happen if you choose an employer and industry that you find interesting.